 Coconut aminos is found in many natural food markets and is also available online.
 However, the flavor of the product can vary significantly from one brand to another based on the type of salt that they use.

 Coconut vinegar is a condiment that is similar to other types of vinegars obtained through fermentation.
 It has a white color and a very pungent and acidic taste, and it is the preferred type of vinegar used in several Asian cuisines.
+It is a better choice than regular white vinegar if you’re on a Candida diet, but not as suitable as apple cider vinegar.

 Coconut vinegar is made either from coconut water or from the sap of the coconut palm tree.
 This is boiled in water and yeast is added, giving it a distinct taste compared to other vinegars.
 It is then set aside for various lengths of time depending on the desired acidity level.